search

 Be cautious of arbitrage trading across Exness and other brokers

-Some arbitrage strategies involve trading across multiple FX brokers, but many brokers other than Exness prohibit arbitrage trading.
-If you wish to engage in arbitrage trading across multiple brokers using Exness, please select an account with a broker that does not prohibit arbitrage trading.
+Some arbitrage strategies involve using multiple FX brokers, but many brokers other than Exness prohibit arbitrage trading.
+If you wish to engage in arbitrage trading using multiple brokers with Exness, please select accounts with other brokers that do not prohibit arbitrage trading.

 Exness does not prohibit trading using EAs (Expert Advisors).
 An EA is a system that monitors charts 24 hours a day and executes trades automatically based on built-in logic.